Written by Paul J Bucknell on November, 02, 2019

 And He (Jesus) said to them, “Rightly did Isaiah prophesy of you hypocrites, as it is written, ‘This people honors me with their lips, but their heart is far away from me.’”
 (Mark 7:6, NASB)

 The Prodigal Son

 There is another lesson, however—perhaps the chief lesson of the Prodigal Son.
-The dutiful son complained his father never did anything like this for him.
+The dutiful son complained that his father never did anything like this for him.
 This lofty view of life and self must be broken before this kind of person can discover God’s grace.
 “But he became angry and was not willing to go in; and his father came out and began pleading with him” (Luke 15:28).
-These individuals are trapped in a circus of performance and cannot see and appreciate God’s amazing love.
+These individuals are trapped in a performance circus and cannot see and appreciate God’s amazing love.
 Due to their view of their dutifulness, they are distanced from God’s mercy and thus remain far from the felicity of God’s mercy.

 Be on guard, so that your hearts will not be weighted down with dissipation and drunkenness and the worries of life, and that day will not come on you suddenly like a trap.
 (Luke 21:34)

 Spiritual disciplines can be profitable, but damming—if done for reasons of pride.
 Our focus here, though, has not been on what we are doing but on why we do those things.

 If we find that we are people pleasers or always wondering what people will think, we need to move away from an act-oriented life to a heart-oriented life.
 Spiritual disciplines, like Bible reading, must be maintained, but, at the same time, we ought to aggressively step ahead to retrain our hearts to plead for God to rekindle our hearts powerfully.
 Speak personally to God.
 Tell Him your problems like you would another person.
 Engage your heart in your relationship with God.